 - Position the bike so you’re taking a pic of the drive side exposing the cassette and big ring

-- Tire logo should be aligned facing the same direction as the other wheel
+- The tire logo should be aligned facing the same direction as the other wheel

 - Typically tire valves should be at the bottom